-MEA EmPOWERs Clean Energy Communities and visionary artists
+MEA Grants Help Clean Energy Communities and visionary artists

 For Baltimore’s American Visionary Art Museum, replacing the HVAC chiller to the 15-year-old exhibition building was a critical fix.
 Besides cooling its more than 100,000 annual visitors, the museum is responsible for the preservation of a vast collection of visionary art.